kdybvig/quizard/README.md

 ## Future Updates

-* Create login page so users can save private quizzes
+* Create login page so users can save and load private quizzes
 * Allow users to save quizzes as either public or private, so that quizzes can be reused
 * Users will be able to search the list of saved quizzes
 * Users will be able to rate public quizzes